Sneethan/the-seekret/bot/README.md

 # JobBot - Discord Bot Version

-A full-featured Discord bot implementation that monitors SEEK job listings and provides interactive commands for job searching and notifications.
+A Discord bot implementation that monitors SEEK job listings and provides interactive job notifications with save and reminder functionality.

 ```
                    (